Brian-McG/HonoursDefaulterPrediction/README.md

   - Ensure a grid search has been done compelted for the classifiers and datasets one wants to test
   - Edit config/balancer_comparision_input.py which points to the parameter grid results for the classifiers on each dataset.
   - The existing entries can be used as a template, the current entries point to result/parameter_grid_search/\<data_set_name\>/\<grid_search_classifier_result\>.csv but can can be updated as required.
-  - <b>Note:</b> this design approach was taken because grid searching can be done in a distributed manner and therefore each grid search result for each classifier is in a seperate file.
+  - <b>Note:</b> this design approach was taken because grid searching can be done in a distributed manner and therefore each grid search result for each classifier is in a separate file.
   - Execute: ```python data_balance_testing/get_data_balancer_results_from_parameter_csv.py <random_seeds>```
   - random_seeds is optional but if provided must match the number of runs (10 by default)